Anxiety And Asthma

-The most important, however, is addressing the underlying factors that motivate your anxious behaviors so that your body’s stress CAN diminish sufficiently (continued stress responses triggered by unidentified and unresolved underlying anxiety factors can prevent meaningful stress reduction).
+The most important, however, is addressing the underlying factors that motivate anxious behavior so that your body’s stress CAN diminish (continued stress responses triggered by unidentified and unresolved underlying anxiety factors can prevent meaningful stress reduction).

-Unfortunately, there are NO quick-fix cures for stress reduction.
-Reducing stress takes time, and more time than most people think.
+Unfortunately, there are NO quick ways to eliminate hyperstimulation (chronic stress).
+Eliminating chronic stress takes time, and more time than most people think.

-Because worrying, fretting, and becoming emotionally upset stress the body, these types of behaviors can interfere with the stress reduction process.
+Because worrying, fretting, and becoming emotionally upset stress the body, these types of behaviors can interfere with stress reduction and recovery from hyperstimulation.

 How do I cope with anxiety during an asthma attack?